+- Understanding, manipulating, and presenting environmental data

-- Applying scientific methods for policy and management - · Modelling environmental systems - Understanding and communicating environmental risk - · Teamwork for problem solving
+- Applying scientific methods for policy and management

+- Modelling environmental systems

+- Understanding and communicating

+environmental risk

+- Teamwork for problem solving

 With so many options it's sometimes hard to choose what you want to study, but we've got you covered.
-Environmental Science covers a wide range of topics with something for everyone.
 The broad nature of the degree and streamlined curriculum makes it work well as a double major.